 If you have an effective employee engagement strategy in place, remote working can actually boost engagement.
 And this held true long before the Pandemic.
 In a 2017 review, Gallup found staff who work remotely for 60% of the time had significantly increased engagement levels than those who never worked remotely.
 Staff who worked away from the office 80% of the time were further engaged still.

 Employee engagement is a crucial business performance KPI.
 Getting it right is a vital step for any business and remote working needn't impact negatively.
 If you're currently struggling with your employee engagement activities or seeing an increase in the number of remote workers across your business, download our latest guide: Employee engagement in a remote working world.

 Remote workers are more productive

-One of the biggest misconceptions we hear when discussing working remotely is how it must surely decrease productivity.
+One of the biggest misconceptions about working remotely is how it must surely decrease productivity.
 The theory seems to go that if I can't supervise them, workers aren't going to stay on task and productivity will drop.
 Whilst this may be the way many managers feel about remote working; the evidence simply doesn't support this.

 Another supporting factor is that in general, remote workers, work longer hours than their office-based colleagues.
-With no daily commute to contend with, the ability to sort out small chores during lunch, reduced the length of breaks and a willingness to give back to an employer and therefore work a little earlier/later, remote workers on average work for 8% longer daily.
+With no daily commute to contend with, the ability to sort out small chores during lunch, reduced the length of breaks.
+And there's often a willingness to give back to an employer and therefore work a little earlier/later.
+In fact, remote workers average an extra 8% longer days.
 Sick days also reduce, meaning less productivity is lost to illness.

 Many companies find that the cost of renting large office spaces, particularly in tech hubs such as London, Manchester, and New York is shockingly high.
 By introducing some level of remote working to their operation, companies can look at smaller spaces, saving huge amounts across a year in many cases.
 Less staff also brings down electrical, connectivity and sustenance costs.